 Will the Officer know that I have made a complaint?

 Yes, the officer will be advised of the allegations made against him or her and, if the complainant has identified himself, the identity of the person making the allegation will be provided to the officer.

-The Assistant Chief of Police is responsible for the administration of internal investigations.
+The Deputy Chief of Police is responsible for the administration of internal investigations.
 Certain allegations, such as corruption, brutality, criminal violations etc., require a formal internal affairs investigation.
 Complaints of a lesser nature may be investigated by a police supervisor outside the employee's chain of command.
 The Department could also utilize other agencies to investigate criminal allegations against the officer.
-The disposition of all investigations are forwarded to the Assistant Chief of Police
+The disposition of all investigations are forwarded to the Assistant Chief of Police.

 If the investigation reveals misconduct, the officer will be disciplined according to the seriousness of the rules violation.
 Disciplinary actions range from oral reprimand to suspension and in extreme cases, termination.
 If the allegation is criminal in nature, the case will be presented to the Hamilton County prosecutor's Office for review and action.
 Other appropriate remedies include policy change and retraining.

-ABSOLUTELY NOT!
+Absolutely not!
 It is essential that public confidence be maintained which enhances the ability of the Department to investigate and properly adjudicate complaints against it's members.
-An employee who retaliates against you as a result of the filing of a complaint is subject to disciplinary action up to and including dismissal from the Department
+An employee who retaliates against you as a result of the filing of a complaint is subject to disciplinary action up to and including dismissal from the Department.

 Minor complaints are often handled immediately.
 As a general rule, the investigation of serious charges should be concluded within thirty (30) days unless the circumstances necessitate additional time.

 Will I be notified of the results of the Department's investigation?

 Once the investigation has been concluded, the Assistant Chief of Police will inform you in writing of the results if you have identified yourself when making the complaint.